-Moreover, in order to capture specific characteristics of the different countries that can affect the energy poverty indices, we include country-specific dummy variables.5 These dummies capture time-invariant factors, for example its geographical situation, weather, or geographic conditions.
+In addition, in order to capture specific characteristics of the different countries that can affect the energy poverty indices, we include country-specific dummy variables.8 These dummies capture time-invariant factors, for example its geographical situation, weather, or geographic conditions.
 However, the energy poverty frontier can also be affected by time-variant country-specific factors, such as income inequality, energy efficiency or urbanisation degree.
 With the aim of considering these specific factors, we have also included the following variables in the energy poverty frontier:

-Population density is the total population (on 1 January each year) per square kilometre.
-This variable indicates how the degree of urbanisation of the different countries has evolved during the period considered.
+Population density.
+Roberts et al. (2015) and Bouzarovski and Thomson (2020) have found that there is a relationship between population density and energy poverty.
+We therefore take into account this variable in the analysis by including the variable Population density, which indicates the total population (on 1 January each year) per square kilometre.
+This variable shows how the degree of urbanisation of the different countries has evolved during the period considered.